 Goals of the CBTH Project

-seismic and well data to define the regional hydrocarbon potential of
+available seismic and well data to define the regional hydrocarbon potential of a vast region

-the unexplored Caribbean region.
-This project, which started on September 1, 2005, covers known hydrocarbon
+This project, which has been operating since September 1, 2005, includes: 1) known hydrocarbon

-basins of onshore and the less known offshore basins of the Caribbean and northern South America
+basins of onshore and the lesser known offshore basins of the Caribbean and northern South America

 are to compile all the available digital seismic and published data in a GIS database to provide

 petroleum geology, paleogeographic maps, and quantitative plate reconstructions for a better

 understanding of the hydrocarbon systems in the region.
-To our
+Our largest concentration of data and

 The CBTH Project was the subject of an article in the October 2012 issue of AAPG Explorer.